 Equal Employment Opportunity Policy

-It is the policy of SURVICE Engineering to take affirmative action in affording equal opportunity to all qualified persons without regard to race, color, religion, national origin, sex (including pregnancy), age, disability, genetics information, and veteran status in accordance with applicable federal, state, and local laws.
+It is the policy of SURVICE Engineering to take affirmative action in affording equal opportunity to all qualified persons without regard to race, color, religion, national origin, gender (including pregnancy), sexual orientation, gender identity, age, disability, genetics information, and veteran status in accordance with applicable federal, state, and local laws.
 This applies to all personnel policies, including, but not limited to, hiring, compensation, benefits, training, promotion, social and recreational programs, transfer, layoff, and termination, and shall cover all salaried and hourly positions.
 SURVICE complies with applicable state and local laws governing nondiscrimination in employment in every location in which the company has a facility or where employees work.

-Furthermore, it is the policy of the company to comply to the fullest extent with the applicable regulations of the Civil Rights Act of 1964 and Executive Order No. 11246 as amended by Executive Order No. 11375, the New Vietnam Era Veterans Readjustment Assistance Act (VEVRAA), and Sections 503 and 504 of the Rehabilitation Act of 1973, and support the OFCCP (Office of Federal Contract Compliance Programs) Affirmative Action Requirements.
+Furthermore, it is the policy of the company to comply to the fullest extent with the applicable regulations of the Civil Rights Act of 1964 and Executive Order No. 11246 as amended by Executive Order No. 11375, the New Vietnam Era Veterans Readjustment Assistance Act (VEVRAA), Section 503 of the Rehabilitation Act of 1973, and Executive Order No. 13665, as well as support the OFCCP (Office of Federal Contract Compliance Programs) Affirmative Action Requirements.

 All officials and employees of the company are to be informed of this statement of policy.
 This policy is to be applied to every phase of employee recruitment, including advertising and relationships with referral organizations and employment agencies.
 Every level of management is responsible for ensuring that all personnel policies, procedures, and activities are in full compliance with all applicable federal, state, and local Equal Opportunity statutes, rules, and regulations.

 SURVICE Engineering does not discriminate against qualified individuals with disabilities (IWD) with regard to all aspects of employment as defined by the Americans with Disabilities Act (Title I) and the Rehabilitation Act of 1973, Section 503.
 The company will make reasonable accommodations for known physical or mental limitations of otherwise qualified individuals unless doing so imposes an undue hardship on the company.
 This also includes making company sites accessible to individuals with disabilities required by federal law.